irrdnet/irrd/docs/admins/migrating-legacy-irrd.rst

 * When filtering objects from a mirror using `object_class_filter` / `irr_database <source> filter` legacy IRRd would not apply the filter consistently.
-In version 4, filtered objects are discarded immediately in the import parsing process, and not recorded in the database.
+In version 4, filtered objects are discarded immediately in the import parsing process, and not recorded in the database or any kind of exports.